Skip to main content

 Love Marriage and Arranged Marriage

-Graduating at 'Tender' Age
+Graduating at a ‘Tender’ Age

-It may sound ironical if I tell you that while in my M.A (i.e. Masters) class in Nigeria I was arguably the youngest, here I am unarguably the oldest amongst the members of the class.
-Bachelor degree is a ‘mere thing’ in India.
-Beside Engineering, Medical and para-medical courses, graduation is only for three years, or sometimes less, and there’s no strike, which always cripple the pace of our university education in Nigeria.
-Third, they get many, many more universities and degree awarding institutes around.
+It may sound ironic if I tell you that while in my M. In a (i.e., Master's) class in Nigeria, I was arguably the youngest; here I am, unarguably the oldest among the members of the class.
+A bachelor’s degree is a ‘mere thing’ in India.
+Besides Engineering, Medical and para-medical courses, graduation is only for three years, or sometimes less, and there’s no strike, which always cripple the pace of our university education in Nigeria.
+Third, they have many, many more universities and degree-awarding institutions nearby.
 If your application is rejected by one, it is not an issue; apply to another, and you shall be admitted.
-And, again, no National Youth Service Corps (NYSC) scheme, which is an additional one year to any graduate in Nigeria.
-According to a recent data, the number of degree holders in India is more than the whole population of France.
-Therefore, doing a second degree, or adding another on the one you have acquired earlier, and even PhD don’t give them any headache.
-One of my closest friends is only 22-year-old, almost the same age as my youngest sister born in 1993!
-Although one has dual degrees and another has MBA, none of them is above the age of 25.
+And again, no National Youth Service Corps (NYSC) scheme, which is an additional year for any graduate in Nigeria.
+According to recent data, the number of degree holders in India exceeds the entire population of France.
+Therefore, doing a second degree, or adding another to the one you have acquired earlier, and even a PhD, doesn’t give them any headache.
+One of my closest friends is only 22, about the same age as my youngest sister, born in 1993!
+Although one holds dual degrees and the other an MBA, neither is over 25.

 Religion and Conduct are two Different Things